-Applications for the 2017 Reynolds & Reynolds Entrepreneurship Bootcamp for Veterans (EBV) program are currently being accepted.
+Applications for the 2021 Reynolds & Reynolds Entrepreneurship Bootcamp for Veterans (EBV) program are now open!
 Typically, students are assigned to an EBV campus closest to their home once admitted to the program.

 EBV applications will be accepted from veterans with a ‘service-connected disability’ as designated by the Veterans Administration, and who have served on active duty after September 2001.

 Thanks to a generous endowment from Reynolds & Reynolds the Texas A&M University EBV program is provided completely free of charge to veteran participants.
 As a result of the generous support of the EBV universities and the private giving of individuals and corporations, we are able to cover all costs (including travel, lodging and meals) for our veteran entrepreneurs.

 The EBV program represents a unique opportunity for men and women who have sacrificed for America’s freedom to take an important step toward realizing their own freedom – economic freedom – through entrepreneurship.
 EBV is a selective, rigorous, and intense educational initiative that has been created to make a difference.
 Accordingly, the application process itself is rigorous and selective.

 Successful candidates for admission will demonstrate a strong interest in entrepreneurship, high motivation for owning or managing a business and a high likelihood of successful completion of this intense training program.
 Click here to apply online.
 (You will be redirected to the Syracuse University website.)

 Specific dates for the EBV will vary by university.
 You will be assigned to an EBV campus following your admission to the program.
 That assignment will be determined, in large part, based on your proximity to an EBV campus.
 EBV is delivered through a three-phased approach, providing premier training and support: